-6. Database of Public EV Charging Stations:
+7. Database of Public EV Charging Stations:

-6.1.
-Bureau of Energy Efficiency (BEE) shall create and maintain a national online database of all the Public Charging Stations in consultation with State Nodal Agencies (SNAs).
+7.1.
+Bureau of Energy Efficiency (BEE) shall create and maintain a National online database of all the Public Charging Stations in consultation with State Nodal Agencies (SNAs).
 Bureau of Energy Efficiency shall create a Web- Portal/Software/Mobile Application for the database of Public Charging Stations throughout the country.
 A common format for information in this regard shall be prepared by Bureau of Energy Efficiency (BEE) and State Nodal Agencies (SNAs) shall be directed to keep the details as per such format and update the same on the Web-Portal/Software/MobiIe Application developed by BEE on weekly basis.

+All public EV Charging Station Operators shall comply with the following:

+i.
+Register public charging station data with Central Nodal Agency (CNA) through the State Nodal Agency (SNA) using Nationalized web portal, “EV Yatra”, as per the protocol specified by the CNA.

+ii.
+Register on “EV Yatra” portal and regularly update the public charging station data, share the API/OCPI to enable availability of the real time status of chargers, session-wise daily energy sale data of each EV charger, month-wise metered energy data, Service charges (excluding GST), status of usage of renewable energy, etc.

-7.Tariff for supply of electricity to EV Public Charging Stations:
+8. Tariff for supply of electricity to Public EV charging stations including community charging stations in RWAs, other residential accommodations:

-7.1 The tariff for supply of electricity to Public EV Charging Stations shall be a single part tariff and shall not exceed the "Average Cost of Supply" till 31 March 2025.
-The same tariff shall be applicable for Battery Charging Station (BCS).
+8.1 The tariff for supply of electricity to Public EV Charging Stations shall be a single part tariff and shall not exceed the "Average Cost of Supply" till 31 March 2025.
+The same tariff shall be applicable for Battery Charging Station (BCS) and Battery Swapping Stations (BSS).

-7.2.
+i.
+The cost of supply by Distribution Licensee to a Public Charging Station will be 0.8 times of Average Cost of Supply (ACoS) during solar hours and 1.2 times ACoS during non-solar hours.
+Solar hours mean 9 AM to 4 PM time and non-solar hours mean the remaining period of the day.

+8.2.
 The tariff applicable for domestic consumption shall be applicable for domestic charging.

-7.4 The separate metering arrangement shall be made for PCS so that consumption may be recorded and billed as per applicable tariff for EV charging stations.
+8.3 Separate metering arrangement shall be made for PCS so that consumption may be recorded and billed as per applicable tariff for EV charging stations.

-7.4.
-DISCOMs may leverage on funding from the Revamped Distribution Sector Scheme (RDSS) under 'Part A — Distribution Infrastructure' for the general upstream network augmentation necessitated due to the upcoming charging infrastructure in various areas.
-The cost of such works carried out by the DISCOMs with the financial assistance from Government of India under the Revamped Scheme shall not be charged from the consumers for Public Charging Stations for EVs.

-8. Service charges at PCS:
+9. Service charges at PCS: